 The Vegetation Management Act 1999 is Queensland's primary state legislation that protects remnant and regrowth vegetation on freehold land and state land, as well as certain non-remnant vegetation on state land.

 The Department of Natural Resources and Mines (DNRM) administer the Vegetation Management Act 1999.

 If you would like to know whether you need a permit to clear vegetation under this state legislation, contact DNRM on 13 74 68 or visit the DNRM website.

-The purpose of the Logan Environmental Offsets Policy is to assist with the implementation of the overall outcomes of the current Logan, Gold Coast and Beaudesert Planning Schemes, as an additional acceptable solution for development involving clearing of protected vegetation and by quantifying and calculating environmental offsets for unavoidable impacts of development.
+The purpose of the Logan Environmental Offsets Policy is to assist with the implementation of the Biodiversity areas overlay code Logan Planning Scheme 2015, providing an acceptable solution for development involving clearing of protected vegetation and by quantifying and calculating environmental offsets for unavoidable impacts of development.

 For further advice regarding offsets in Logan please see the Environmental Offsets Fact Sheet (PDF 105 KB).